 This highly competitive scholarship program provides these exceptional students both the academic training and the practical work experience in federal service needed to succeed in public policy careers.

 Scholars spend the summer after their junior year in a SINSI-funded federal government internship and upon graduation enter the School’s two-year MPA program.
 The MPA program provides a full scholarship for tuition and living expenses.
 More information about MPA financial aid can be found here.

-The core element of the program is a two-year SINSI-supported fellowship with the federal government between the first and second year of the MPA program.
+The core element of the program is a two-year SINSI-supported fellowship with an Executive Branch department or agency between the first and second year of the MPA program.
 The fellowship is placed between the MPA1 and the MPA2 to provide Scholars with the core competencies gained during the MPA1 that enhance both their competitiveness for placements and their ability to successfully manage professional-level government work.
 The experience gained during the fellowship informs their MPA2 studies.